mrocklin/slides/blaze-intro.md

-Blaze organizes projects like Pandas, SQLAlchemy, PyTables, PySpark to achieve a cohesive and flexible data analytics engine
+Blaze organizes projects like Pandas, SQLAlchemy, and PySpark to achieve a cohesive and flexible data analytics engine

 </br></br>
 Blaze doesn't do any real work.

-It orchestrates functionality already in the Python ecosystem
+It orchestrates functionality already in the Python ecosystem.